amruta-pikle/SQL_Practice/README.md

 1. Run `create_tables.sql` to create schema.
 2. Run `insert_data.sql` to insert data.
 3. Pick any query file (`joins.sql`, `groupby_having.sql`, etc.) to practice.
-4. Check each Day’s `README.md` for explanations & sample outputs.
+4. Check each Day’s `README.md` for types of problems
+5. Each sql file has problems, query and expected results
 ---

 ## 📘 Resources